 Best Friends Animal Society

-Best Friends is working collaboratively in Los Angeles with animal rescue groups, city shelters and passionate individuals who are all dedicated to the mission of making Los Angeles a no-kill city.
-As part of this mission, Best Friends hosts adoption and fundraising events such as Strut Your Mutt and NKLA Adoption Weekends, runs both the Best Friends Pet Adoption & Spay Neuter Center in Mission Hills and the NKLA Pet Adoption Center in West Los Angeles, and leads the NKLA initiative.
+Best Friends works collaboratively in Los Angeles with animal rescue groups, city shelters and passionate individuals who are dedicated to making Los Angeles a no-kill city for dogs and cats.
+As part of this mission, we run both the Best Friends Lifesaving Center in Mission Hills and the NKLA Pet Adoption Center in West Los Angeles, and we lead the NKLA initiative.
+Best Friends also hosts adoption and fundraising events such as Strut Your Mutt and the NKLA Super Adoption.

 NKLA (No-Kill Los Angeles) is an initiative led by Best Friends Animal Society, bringing together passionate individuals, city animal shelters and a coalition of animal welfare organizations to end the killing of homeless pets in L.A. city shelters.